-- Vitamin B12 Supplementation in Treating Major Depressive Disorder: A Randomized Controlled Trial
+- Vitamin B12 Supplementation in Treating Major Depressive Disorder: A Randomised Controlled Trial

-- Vitamin B(12) deficiency and depression in physically disabled older women: epidemiologic evidence from the Women's Health and Aging Study.
+- Vitamin B(12) deficiency and depression in physically disabled older women: epidemiologic evidence from the Women's Health and Ageing Study.

-- Folic Acid, Vitamin B6, and Vitamin B12 in Combination and Age-related Macular Degeneration in a Randomized Trial of Women
+- Folic Acid, Vitamin B6, and Vitamin B12 in Combination and Age-related Macular Degeneration in a Randomised Trial of Women

 - Reversible hyperpigmentation of skin and nails with white hair due to vitamin B12 deficiency.